It's easy to find answers to frequently asked questions about FedEx and our services.

 Who can ship wine to a consumer in Canada?

 FedEx accepts alcohol (wine) packages only from approved licensed entities.
 Consumers are not allowed to ship wine to other consumers but may engage an approved licensed entity to ship on their behalf.
-Go to smallbusiness.fedex.com/international/shipping-wine
+Go to smallbusiness.fedex.com/international/shipping-wine to get started.

 Can I ship wine to consumers in all Canadian provinces?